 Kids who love drawing but maybe not so much writing may spark to the idea of discovering how fun and expressive their handwriting can be.
 Check out creative writing books like Klutz’s Lettering in Crazy, Cool, Quirky Style and How to be the Best Bubble Writer in the World Ever.
 With lots of space for creativity, these tools will help your kids make their letters pop off the pages.
 Plus, you may become the recipient of the coolest-looking notes in the neighborhood.

-Another option is to simply find inexpensive letter stencils, hand the kids some cool pens and pencils (how fun are these Xtra Craze pencils from BIC?) and let them go crazy with the designs.
+Another option is to simply find inexpensive letter stencils, hand the kids some cool pens and pencils and let them go crazy with the designs.

 12. Learn calligraphy